solaris-wm/solaris/README.md

 3. Stage 3 — Multiplayer causal training
 4. Stage 4 — Multiplayer self-forcing training

 Below are the four example commands to run each training stage.
-As with TPU inference, edit the folder paths to where you set them up and run the command as part of `gcloud alpha compute tpus tpu-vm ssh --command {COMMAND}` in a multi-host setting.
+Edit the folder paths to where you set them up and run the command as part of `gcloud alpha compute tpus tpu-vm ssh --command {COMMAND}` in a multi-host setting.

 ### Stage 1 – Single-player bidirectional pretraining